Kruger House, Pretoria: History

 After President Kruger became a member of the Volksraad (Parliament) in 1863, he bought several plots of land on Church Street.
 He originally had a house to the east of today's Kruger House Museum, and later had one to the west of it.
 In July 1884, the Kruger family moved into the house described in this article, which was built by the prominent businessman Alois Hugo Nellmapius.
-On August 14 of that year, the President hosted 60 guests, among them members of the Volksraad, lawyers, Cabinet members, and pastors at a dinner party in his "new official residence."
+On 14 August of that year, the President hosted 60 guests, among them members of the Volksraad, lawyers, Cabinet members, and pastors at a dinner party in his "new official residence."

 The Kruger House displays a mix of styles.
-The cornice-molded gables, the molding on the front door, and the plastered moldings show Late Renaissance touches, while the front and back porches show Asian influence.
+The cornice-moulded gables, the moulding on the front door, and the plastered mouldings show Late Renaissance touches, while the front and back porches show Asian influence.
 The house is an elongated, simple, and sturdy building.
 Two large drawing rooms highlight the front of the house, with four bedrooms behind.
 The long, broad front porch became famous as a place the President would often sit and would sometimes receive visitors.

 The President and Mrs. Kruger lived for 15 years and 10 months, more or less, from July 1884 to May 1900, in the Kruger House.
 Their children - except for Tjaart, the youngest - were already married.
-On May 29, 1900, shortly before the British took Pretoria, the President left his home for the last time.
+On 29 May 1900, shortly before the British took Pretoria, the President left his home for the last time.
 His wife remained until her death in 1901.
 Family, friends, and sympathizers came to greet him.
 A boy named James F. Smith also brought 29,000 signed condolences from American boys.

 Shortly before the President's death in 1904, Frederik Christoffel Eloff, son-in-law of the President, purchased the Kruger House from the estate and registered it in the name of his son, Dirk Postma Eloff.
 In his absence, the house was rented out without his knowledge as a bed-and-breakfast under the name "The Presidency."